MISP/misp-website/_posts/2020-10-08-Event-Reports.md

 ![Event toolbar](../assets/images/misp/blog/event-reports/event-toolbar.png)

-*Event report* must have a name consisting in a few words summary of what you would expect in the report and a distribution level.
-The report's content can also be set here but it is optional as a dedicated editor interface is available.
+An *Event report* must have a name consisting of a few words summary about what you would expect in the report and a distribution level.
+The report's content can also be set here, but it is optional as a dedicated editor interface is available.

 Similar to *attributes*, reports can be either `soft-deleted` or `hard-deleted`.
 The advantage of `soft` over `hard` is that the delete directive will be propagated in the network of connected MISP instances whereas the other will only be effective locally.